 Whether you start buying stocks or just research investments, you can gain important insights into money, the markets, and the economy.
-Why not take advantage of boredom and your downtime to prepare for your retirement.
+Why not take advantage of boredom and downtime to prepare for retirement?

 8. Take Control of Your Stock Investments